How reliable is Open Source Intelligence?

 The investigative jigsaw

-Even less reliable open sources can form an essential part of your investigative process, as long as any information discovered is considered in context.
-It’s a cliche, but investigations are like a jigsaw – the individual pieces don’t tell the whole story on their own, but taken together in context they paint a powerful picture.
-For example, finding a social media profile of your subject that indicates a lavish lifestyle contrasting to existing internal information is still useful.
-While the social media profile is not a credible source of information on its own, it can back up a suspicion and lead to a targeted investigation of your subject’s source of wealth.
+For example, you might find a social media profile of your subject that indicates a lavish lifestyle which contrasts with existing internal information.
+Although the social media profile is not a reliable source of information on its own, it can back up a suspicion and lead to a targeted investigation of your subject’s source of wealth.
 Similarly, information from less reliable sources can help guide you on where to look next during your research.
 Blog posts or forum discussions that indicate your subject has dealings with a company in a particular jurisdiction may prompt you to check the official registry and follow the corporate record trail.

 - Does this information support or conflict with what I already know?